ionixjunior/Xalendar/README.md

 > dotnet add package Xalender
 ```

-To use the Xalender component, you'll need to add the following namespace to the top of your XAML views.
+To use the Xalendar component, you'll need to add the following namespace to the top of your XAML views.

 ```xml
 xmlns:xalendar="clr-namespace:Xalendar.View.Controls;assembly=Xalendar.View"